Get exclusive member benefits & effect social change. Join Today

-The virus that causes the human form of the flu can develop resistance to the two most common forms of antiviral medications, amantadine and rimantadine.
+The virus that causes the human form of the flu can develop resistance to the two most common forms of antiviral medications, amantadine and rimantadine (Flumadine).
 These medications shouldn’t be used to treat the disease.

 Your family or others in close contact with you might also be prescribed antivirals as a preventive measure, even if they aren’t sick.
 You’ll be placed in isolation to avoid spreading the virus to others.